 - Report all accidents, injuries, near-misses, and other dangerous occurrences

 In order to minimize risks, employers must implement a series of control measures, such as providing a way for the lone worker to communicate with the employer and/or first responders.
-Increasingly more companies are investing in mass communication software and personal safety devices.
-These devices range in how they operate but one of the more innovative and effective solutions connects to a mobile phone.
+Increasingly more companies are investing in mass communication software and employee safety monitoring solutions like AlertMedia’s.
+These systems vary in how they operate, but they all can help you respond to emergencies more effectively.

-Social workers, and health care nurses, in particular, frequently face threats from unruly patients and family members.
+Social workers and health care nurses, in particular, frequently face threats from family members and unruly patients.
+In a study of 10,000 licensed social workers, 44 percent reported they faced personal safety issues in their primary employment practice, and 30 percent of them did not think their employers adequately addressed the safety issues.
 More than 20 percent of registered nurses and nursing students reported being physically assaulted in 2014 – and those are just the reported cases.
-In a study of 10,000 licensed social workers, 44 percent reported they faced personal safety issues in their primary employment practice, and 30 percent of them did not think their employers adequately addressed the safety issues.

-Having a “button-free” app to use saves precious seconds in an emergency as well as GPS tracking that can pinpoint the lone worker’s exact location.
-Being able to input your physical features, clothing, and the exact location they are visiting (such as an apartment number), ensures help can find the lone worker much faster.
+A “hands-free” app like AlertMedia saves precious seconds in an emergency alongside GPS tracking that can pinpoint the lone worker’s exact location.
+Being able to input your physical features, clothing, and the exact location you are visiting ensures help can find the lone worker much faster.

 Practice Makes Perfect

-Of course, no matter what precautions are taken and which personal safety devices are used, emergency procedures should be established and employees thoroughly trained in them.
-Lone workers must know how to use the technology but also steps they should take to ensure their own safety.
+Of course, no matter what precautions employers take or which personal safety devices they use, they should establish emergency procedures and thoroughly train their employees in them.
+Lone workers must know how to use the technology as well as the steps they should take to ensure their own safety.
 They should know their surroundings and practice “what if” scenarios.
 Not every scenario can be planned for, but every worker should know how they would communicate in an emergency, where they can find first aid, where danger and safe zones may be, and how they would remove themselves from a dangerous situation.

-As most companies have an emergency alert system in place in their facilities, lone workers should be afforded the same opportunity to get information and assistance in an emergency.
-No matter where an employee works, they should be confident that their emergency is a top priority by their employer.
-Every second counts so employers should find the technology that removes the most steps between their employees and the help they may need.
-Personal safety requires a personal emergency alert system.
+As most companies have an emergency alert system in place in their facilities, lone workers should be afforded the same amount of protection.
+No matter where an employee works, they should be confident that their safety is a top priority for their employer.
+Every second counts, so employers should find the technology that removes the most steps between their employees and the help they need.
 Be sure your employees, lone or not, have what they need to perform their work to the best of their ability with the faith that should a threat or emergency arise, they are not alone.
 “Lone” should not mean “alone.”